 Aviation Maintenance Programs of Excellence.
 Whether your goal is to work on airplanes, helicopters, engines, avionics or even hydraulic systems unrelated to aviation, our school will give you the training needed for entry-level positions in aviation and other industries.
 Our aircraft mechanic school will help you decide what program is right for and we will give you the skills needed to prepare for the FAA Airframe & Powerplant exam.
 Contact us today about your career.

 The College does not discriminate on the basis of race, color, national origin, sex, age, or disability in any of its programs or activities.
 The College provides policies and procedures that are compliant with the Civil Rights Act of 1964 (Title VI), the Education Amendments of 1972 (Title IX), the Age Discrimination Act of 1975, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990 (Title II and Title III).
 Any student who believes that she or he has been discriminated against has the right to seek relief and to be free from retaliation by members of the College community.
-The following person has been designated by the College to handle all inquiries regarding its non-discrimination policies: Corporate Director of Student Affairs, 4455 South Blvd., Suite 200, Virginia Beach, VA 23452.
+The following person has been designated by the College to handle all inquiries regarding its non-discrimination policies: Corporate Department of Education, 4455 South Blvd., Suite 210, Virginia Beach, VA 23452.
 For more information